VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 ## Bioinformaticians can benefit from a different QMS

-_Bioinformaticians_ work in a fairly different environment than other disciplines of the medical laboratory, and the classic Quality Management System (QMS) offered to biologists is often impractical for _Bioinformaticians_ needs.
-Here is a list of the features Bioinformaticians would like to have :
+_Bioinformaticians_ work in a fairly different environment than other disciplines of the medical laboratory, and the classic Quality Management System (QMS) used by the medical laboratory is often impractical for _Bioinformaticians_ needs.

+Features that would benefit Bioinformaticians are:

 - Code blocks can be copy/pasted safely, as opposed to standard QMS with a word or pdf format, which introduce erroneous changes on some special characters (such as "-")
 - Linking versions of the _documentation_ with the corresponding release number of the documented tool
 - Let the _documentation_ update process be in the hands of _Bioinformaticians_ when changes in software must take place immediately, without getting in a stale review process when involving laboratory members
 - Integration with a task management system to manage and track changes of the _documentation_

 As specified in the ISO-15189, "Software procedures and related documentation needs to be controlled".
 This can be in any form or type of medium, as long as a certain set of requirements is achieved.
-Softwares are developped and distributed using version control systems, such as git or gitlab.
-Those often offer extra functionalities related to code (e.g. : linking a new release with a set of solved issues), which makes them good candidates to be a _Bioinformatician_ QMS system.
-In this document, we offer guidelines on how to comply to ISO-15189 while implementing a _Bioinformatician_ friendly QMS.
+Software is generally developed and distributed using version control systems, such as git or gitlab.
+Those often offer extra functionalities related to code (e.g. : linking a new release with a set of solved issues), which makes them good candidates to be a _Bioinformatics_ QMS system.
+In this document, we offer guidelines on how to comply to ISO-15189 while implementing a _Bioinformatics_ friendly QMS.

+Note that, documentation outside of the medical laboratories QMS should be traceable, i.e. references need to be made to the _Bioinformatics_ QMS where applicable.

-## ISO norm requirements
+## ISO-15189 requirements

-To allow for a _Bioinformatician_ friendly QMS while complying to the ISO-15189:2022 requirements, the following aspects need to be considered and documented :
+To allow for a _Bioinformatics_ friendly QMS while complying to the ISO-15189:2022 requirements, the following aspects need to be considered and documented :

 1. Documents are uniquely identified
 2. Documents are approved for adequacy before issue by authorized personnel who have the expertise and competence to determine adequacy